BIOL275-MSUM/BIOL275-MSUM.github.io/lab-4.md

 Now its time to make your first commit.

-1.  **Stage the change.** In the Git tab, you will now see `lab-report.qmd` and `lab-report_files`, each with two yellow quesion marks next to it.
+1.  **Stage the change.** In the Git tab, you will now see two files listed: the R Project file (project-name.Rproj) file and the .gitignore file, each with two yellow quesion marks next to it.
 This signifies that git sees new files or folders that you have not told it what to do with.

     Check the box next to each one.
 The yellow question marks will change to a green letter "A".
 The name of the folder will actually be replaced by the list of all files within that folder.
 The letter "A" signifies that you are adding new files for git to keep track of.
 The check box signifies that you have "staged" the changes to those particular files, which means they will be included in the next commit.